Behavioral Health Graduate Student Training - Callen-Lorde

 Born and raised in New York City, Katherine joined Callen-Lorde in May 2016.
 Katherine has spent over 14 years in mental health as a social worker, including work in hospitals, long-term care facilities, nursing homes, inpatient units and other community health centers.

-In addition to general management support for our providers and clinics, Katherine oversees our student training programs, supports our DEI work, our hiring and onboarding process and general staff trainings both in Behavioral Health and with external organizations.
+In addition to general management support for our providers and clinics, Katherine oversees our student training programs, supports our hiring and onboarding process and general staff trainings both in Behavioral Health and with external organizations.